Blood, sandals on street as bomb kills two, wounds 22 in Thai capital

 WEEKS OF PROTESTS

-The protests are the biggest since deadly political unrest in 2010, when Thaksin's "red shirt" supporters paralysed Bangkok in an attempt to remove a government led by the Democrat Party, now the opposition.
+The protests are the biggest since deadly political unrest in 2010, when Thaksin's "red shirt" supporters paralyzed Bangkok in an attempt to remove a government led by the Democrat Party, now the opposition.

 More than 90 people were killed and 2,000 wounded when Suthep, at the time a deputy prime minister, sent in troops.